 Euastacus vesper is dorsally green-brown with pale cream or yellow general tubercles, cephalic and cervical spines.
 The large thoracic spines are very dark green to black and the abdominal spines highlighted in yellow to orange.
-The first chelae are centrally blue, with white to creamtipped mesial propodal spines; propodal and dactylar apex generally blue with some specimens displaying unique vivid purple-pink colouration; lateral propodal spines cream or blue.
+The first chelae are centrally blue, with white to cream-tipped mesial propodal spines; propodal and dactylar apex generally blue with some specimens displaying unique vivid purple-pink colouration; lateral propodal spines cream or blue.
 The walking legs are green, tending towards lighter blue-green towards tips.
 The body is cream to orange ventrally (McCormack and Ahyong 2017).

-Euastacus vesper is most easily distinguishable in the field from other large spiny crayfish in the area (i.e., E. armatus (Murray crayfish) (von Martens 1866) and volume E. volume spiny crayfish) (Heller 1865)) on the basis of colouration and spine patterns. volume E suastacus volume E spinifer (giant spiny crayfish) (Heller 1865)) on the basis of colouration and spine patterns. volume E suastacus volume E spinifer (giant spiny crayfish) (Heller 1865)) on the basis of colouration and spine patterns. volume E spinifer (volume volume E spinifer) on the sides of the nearest phylogenetic relative, occurs to the immediate east of the range of volume E spinifer, the nearest phylogenetic relative, occurs to the immediate east of the range of volume E substitution, but can be distinguished by having two instead of three approximately horizontal rows of branchial thoracic spines on the sides of the carapace.
-The three species also attain a different maximum size: volume E spinifer (max volume E spinifer (max d) Distribution of species occurs in the Cudgegong River and its tributaries upstream of Dunns Swamp.
-There has been limited surveying of the distribution of the species since its description in 2017, so additional sites in the stretch upstream of Dunns Swamp may be identified in the future, but it is not anticipated that EOO and AOO will increase greatly (Rob McCormack 2021, pers. comm).
+Euastacus vesper is most easily distinguishable in the field from other large spiny crayfish in the area (i.e., E. armatus (Murray crayfish) (von Martens 1866) and E. spinifer (giant spiny crayfish) (Heller 1865)) on the basis of colouration and spine patterns.
+Euastacus armatus, which can be sympatric with E. vesper, is recognisable by the white abdominal spines and claws (versus dark-green to blue, occasionally purplish in E. vesper).
+Euastacus spinifer, the nearest phylogenetic relative, occurs to the immediate east of the range of E. vesper (but is not sympatric) often has similar colouration, but can be distinguished by having two instead of three approximately horizontal rows of branchial thoracic spines on the sides of the carapace.
+The three species also attain a different maximum size: E. vesper (max OCL = 71.6 mm), E. armatus (max OCL = 174 mm), and E. spinifer (max OCL = 117 mm: McCormack and Ahyong 2017).